behlkush/aws-bootcamp-cruddur-2023/journal/week4.md

 Note: I have added the bin to correct path already.

+# Lambda Post Confirmaton

+- Created a Lambda function with python 3.8 and called it cruddur-post-confirmation
+-

 # Issues
 1. psql command not found even when psql container is loaded and running.
 Seems to be a path issue.  - It was not a path issue.
 I checked .gitpod.yml and it had the psql entry to install and configure psql.